Manchester United winger Pellistri returns to Alaves on loan for 2021-22 campaign

 What's been said?

-Alaves have confirmed Pellistri's arrival at Mendizorrotza Stadium in an official statement on their website, which reads: "Deportivo Alavés and Manchester United have reached an agreement whereby Facundo Pellistri returns on loan to the club from Gasteiz.
+Alaves have confirmed Pellistri's arrival at Mendizorrotza in an official statement on their website, which reads: "Deportivo Alaves and Manchester United have reached an agreement whereby Facundo Pellistri returns on loan to the club.

 Solskjaer's stance on Pellistri